Discover more from The Shortcut

-Our in-depth PS5 Disc vs Digital comparison is here to help you determine which of Sony’s two console models you should buy.
-But here’s a quick heads up – you shouldn’t buy the PS5 Digital Edition, even though it’s cheaper.
+Our comprehensive PS5 Disc vs Digital comparison will help you determine which of Sony’s two console models you should buy if you’ve been eyeing up a PlayStation 5.
+But here’s our quick conclusion to save you some time: don’t buy the PS5 Digital Edition, even though it’s cheaper upfront.

-Sony’s disc-less console was the more popular PlayStation 5 console with consumers in 2022 during each PS5 restock, which isn’t a complete surprise due to its more attractive upfront cost.
-Saving $100 over the PS5 Disc model seems like a good deal on the face of it – especially when that money can be put towards something like a PlayStation Plus discount code – but don’t be fooled.
+Sony’s disc-less console was the more popular PlayStation 5 console with consumers in 2022 during each PS5 restock, which isn’t a surprise when you consider its more attractive upfront cost.
+Saving $100 over the PS5 Disc model seems like a great deal at first glance – especially when that money can be put towards something like a PlayStation Plus discount code or the best PS5 accessories – but don’t be fooled.

-It’s worth paying the extra premium for the PS5 disc console if you have the option, as picking the PlayStation 5 with the 4K Blu-Ray drive will save you money in the long run, and we’ll explain how below.
+It’s worth paying the extra premium for the PS5 disc console if you can afford to, as picking the PlayStation 5 with the 4K Blu-ray drive will save you money in the long run.
+We’ll explain how below.

 But here’s where the PS5 Disc vs Digital debate gets interesting: the PS5 Digital Edition – as you may have guessed by the name – doesn’t have a disc drive.
 The console's lack of a 4K Blu-ray drive makes Sony’s cheaper PS5 look more aesthetically pleasing to the eye, but – other than being slightly lighter in weight and thinner in dimensions – that’s about it when it comes to plus points for the digital-only model.